 1996 - Mother's Health is Child's Health | Commemorative Coin

-The year 1996 saw the commemorative coin on the theme 'Mother's Health is Child's Health' with a view to focus and reduce the infant mortality rate in the country on the World Population Day.
+The first commemorative coin of 1996 was issued on the theme ‘Mother's Health is Child's Health’ to mark World Population Day.

 Release Function: